-It’s been fascinating, and a privilege, to talk to these music leaders about their work and hear the stories of the young people they work with and the difference that music has started to make to their lives and futures.
-Thanks to everyone who I spoke to and all who have been involved.
+It’s been a privilege to talk to these music leaders about their work and hear the stories of the young people they work with and the difference that music has started to make to their lives and futures.
+Thanks to everyone who I spoke to and all who’ve been involved.

 To read more about musical inclusion work …

 Youth Music (the National Foundation for Youth Music) is the leading UK children’s charity using music to transform the lives of disadvantaged young people.